 Mostafa Mohie Lotfy

-I got my MA in cultural anthropology from the American University in Cairo.
-In the last ten years, I practiced journalism in Cairo, focusing mainly on the urban transformations of the city.
-Recently, a monograph based on my MA thesis was published by Cairo Papers in Social Science, as Biographies of Port Said: Everydayness of State, Dwellers, and Strangers.
+Prior to starting his doctoral studies at Rice, he got his MA in cultural anthropology from the American University in Cairo.
+A monograph based on his MA thesis was published by Cairo Papers in Social Science as Biographies of Port Said: Everydayness of State, Dwellers, and Strangers.
+He worked as a journalist for the bilingual news website Mada Masr in Egypt, and as a researcher for two short documentary films.

 Body